 - corticosteroid injections

 If the pain becomes unbearable, or if the bump increases to a point where a patient cannot wear comfortable shoes, surgery may be required.
 The surgical procedure, known as tailor’s bunion surgery, is the only way to remove the bump and narrow the foot.
-The surgery is an outpatient procedure, which allows for the patient to leave the hospital on the same day.
+The surgery is an outpatient procedure, which allows the patient to leave the hospital on the same day.

 Based on the symptoms and an X-ray scan, Dr. Benjamin Tehrani, a skilled and experienced podiatric surgeon, can determine and propose the best treatment option for the patient’s specific condition.